talwrii/ffmpeg-cookbook/README.md

 ## Omitting parameter names
 Parameters have an order that can you can view with `ffmpeg --help filter=color`.
 If you provide parameters in this order then you can omit the parameter name.

+Here is an example:

 ```bash
 ffmpeg --help filter=color
 ffplay -f lavfi -i 'color=white:100x100'
 ```

-Here we output a video with solid colour which a colour of `white` and a `size` of `100x100`.
+We output a video with solid colour witj a colour of `white` and `size` of `100x100`.
+We can omit both parameter names since the first parameter is `color` and the second is `size`.

 Here is some of the output from `ffmpeg --help filter=color`.
-Notice the order of parameters and the duplicate names:
+Notice the order of parameters and the fact that some parameters have aliases which do not form part of the parameter order.

 ```
 color AVOptions: